anamsell/Computor/README.md

 We use it in all areas and at all levels to simplify and express a lot of things.
 For example, the sin, cos and tan functions are computed with the help of polynomials.

-The idea is to make you feel more confident using basic mathematical tools, which could be useful for a number of other projects at 42.
-It's not about "doing maths to do maths", but to allow us to progressively use that for other projects where it's needed.

 Write a program that solves polynomial equation of degree inferior or equal to 2.
 You must at least display :